 I will share with you one of my failures in starting an IT coaching class in Surat.
 After a few days, we (me and my cousin brother) were clear the business isn’t going to work.
 We accepted – it isn’t we both have the time or energy for it.
 Soon we moved in the right direction to sell it off to a potential buyer who can make it happen.
 It will give us the best possible price for the setup.

 Acceptance is the key, and then one can move in the right direction.

 We will find the same story in many failure stories.

 Walt Disney was a school drop out, made an attempt to join the army but failed.
-One of his venture the Laugh-O-Gram studios miserably failed.
+One of his ventures the Laugh-O-Gram studios miserably failed.
 The studios went bankrupt, and Walt Disney was perceived as not capable of running a business.
-A newspaper fired him of “being not so creative.”
+A newspaper fired him from “being not so creative.”

 Fast forward it today, and Disney Studios by Walt Disney entertain us and will for generations to come.

 He accepted his failures, learned from them, and moved on with his desire to entertain people.

 2. The Business Fails, But that Doesn’t Make an Entrepreneur a Failure

 The most important point to realize here is YOU are a separate entity from YOUR business.
 It’s the business which fails for various reason and not the entrepreneur, blogger or the freelancer.

 If you are using failure as a process to learn, it is the best part of your career.